UMass Minutemen football

 The UMass Minutemen football team represents the University of Massachusetts Amherst in the NCAA Division I Football Bowl Subdivision (FBS).
-The Minutemen compete as a member of the MAC.
+The Minutemen compete as a member of the Mid-American Conference (MAC).
 Since 1965, their home games have been played at Warren McGuirk Alumni Stadium on the university's campus in Amherst, Massachusetts.

 UMass began play in 1879 and have since appeared in three FCS National Championship games, winning the title in 1998.
 The Minutemen began a two-year Football Bowl Subdivision transition period in 2011, becoming bowl eligible in 2013.
 UMass began its FBS tenure as an associate member of the Mid-American Conference (MAC) but left the conference after the 2015 season rather than become a full member.
 Afterwards, the Minutemen competed as an independent, however in February 2024 the UMass athletics department announced that they would rejoin the MAC as a full member, effective July 1, 2025.

 UMass named Joe Harasymiak as their next head football coach on December 4, 2024.